-Delivered in partnership with the Celtic Manor Resort Hotel and International Convention Centre (ICC) Wales, the course aims to combine the base of Events Management theory with the opportunity to develop practical industry experience in an international market setting.
-With a strong emphasis on the principles of sustainable project management throughout, the course provides students with an advanced business education whilst contextualizing this learning in the field of events management.
+Delivered in partnership with the Celtic Manor Resort Hotel (CMR) and International Convention Centre Wales (ICCW), the course aims to combine the base of Events Management theory with the opportunity to develop practical industry experience in an international market setting.
+With a strong emphasis on the principles of sustainable project management throughout, the course provides students with an advanced business education whilst contextualising this learning in the field of events management.

-The event industry is one of the fastest-growing industries in the world, playing a fundamental part in economic development locally, nationally and internationally.
+The event industry is one of the fastest growing industries in the world, playing a fundamental part in economic development locally, nationally and internationally.
 It is now worth £42.3 billion in the UK alone and offers diverse and exciting career opportunities around the world.
-This innovative International Events Management course will be delivered in partnership with the Celtic Manor Resort and ICC, offering a unique opportunity for students to experience the events industry from a range of perspectives throughout their study.
-This is a first of its kind programme in the UK and has inherent local, national and international appeal.
+This innovative International Events Management course will be delivered in partnership with the CMR and ICCW, offering a unique opportunity for students to experience the events industry from a range of perspectives throughout their studies.
+This is a ‘first of its kind’ programme in the UK and has inherent local, national and international appeal.

 The course brings together our established expertise in events studies, and business and management, to provide a critical understanding of the various concepts and issues, research techniques and examples of distinctive practice across this diverse field.